tongueroo/arm-ec2-instance-tutorial/README.md

 If you prefer now to have to install lono and you can use the aws cli to launch the stack also:

-    aws cloudformation create-stack --stack-name=ec2-$(date +%s) --template-body file://raw/ec2.yml --parameters ParameterKey=KeyName,ParameterValue=default-2018-03-18
+    aws cloudformation create-stack --stack-name=ec2-$(date +%s) --template-body file://raw/ec2.yml --parameters ParameterKey=KeyName,ParameterValue=default

-Remember to substitute `default-2018-03-18` for your KeyName value.
+Remember to substitute `default` for your KeyName value.
 Also note, the `date +%s` command is used to add a random suffix.